Facts About COVID-19 Testing:

 - Healthcare workers caring for patients with COVID-19

-- Travelers returning from affected international or domestic locations where community spread is occurring also are at elevated risk of exposure, with level of risk dependent on where they traveled.
+- Travelers returning from affected international or domestic locations, with level of risk dependent on where they traveled.

 Call 911 if you have a medical emergency: If you develop emergency warning signs for COVID-19 get medical attention immediately.
 Notify the operator that you have or think you might have, COVID-19.
 If possible, put on a facemask before medical help arrives.